kmoh19/User-Agent-Anomaly-Detection/README.md

 # User-Agent-Anomaly-Detection

-Note: API expects user agent strings in the same format as found in the benign as exploit folders!
+Note: API expects user agent strings in the same format as found in the benign and exploit folders!

 * API is flask application hosted on an aws ec2 instance at: http://18.233.186.222:5000/

-* Use a web browser to assess a new user agent string just add it to the ua argument as such: http://18.233.186.222:5000/api/user_agent?ua= |user agent string|
+* Use a web browser to assess a new user agent string - just add it to the ua argument as such: http://18.233.186.222:5000/api/user_agent?ua= |user agent string|

 ** For example: